-- Windows XP 32 Bit Service Pack 3, Windows 7 32 Bit or Windows 7 64 Bit - Java 8 or higher
+- Windows XP 32 Bit Service Pack 3, Windows 7 32 Bit or 64 Bit, Windows 10 32 Bit or 64 Bit - Java 8 or higher

 5.3 Alternations from the recommendations

 Alternations to the recommendations in the previous chapters might have influences on the proper behaviour of the system especially when communication ports are used by other programs (e.g. other OPC servers).
 In case of uncertainty consult Endress+Hauser.